GT-ARC/opaca-core/README.md

 * `CONTAINER_TIMEOUT_SEC` (default: 10) Timeout in seconds how long the RP will try to reach a newly started container's `/info` route before it assumes it did not start properly and stops it again.
 * `PLATFORM_ENVIRONMENT` (default: "native") The environment where the platform itself is running, which determine the way to find its own IP address and other details.
 * `CONTAINER_ENVIRONMENT` (default: "docker") The environment where the Agent Containers should be running; possible values are `docker` and `kubernetes`.
-* `DEFAULT_IMAGE_DIRECTORY` (default: "default-images") The runtime platform will try to read any JSON files from this directory containing Agent Container Image descriptions and auto-deploy those to the platform when it starts.
+* `DEFAULT_IMAGE_DIRECTORY` (default: null) The runtime platform will try to read any JSON files from this directory containing Agent Container Image descriptions and auto-deploy those to the platform when it starts.
 #### Image Registry Credentials
 * `REGISTRY_SEPARATOR` (default: ";") Separator for the below attributes for registry credentials.
 * `REGISTRY_NAMES` (default: empty) Known Docker registry names, segment before the first `/` as it appears in image names, without protocol.